-During the 35-plus years that Phelps Law has been designing and implementing Living Trusts in Arizona, our real life experience has proven that a Living Trust is not just a bunch of words on paper; rather, a Living Trust is a critical tool that makes the difference between your hard-earned assets being a blessing in the lives of your loved ones, or a curse.
+During the 35-plus years that Phelps Law has been designing and implementing Living Trusts in Arizona, our real-life experience has proven that a Living Trust is not just a bunch of words on paper; rather, a Living Trust is a critical tool that makes the difference between your hard-earned assets being a blessing in the lives of your loved ones, or a curse.
+And don’t you want to keep assets in the family after you die?
 The Protective Inheritance Trust is a good example of an estate planning strategy that makes all the difference if your loved ones come into hard times after you are gone.

 We have learned the importance of creating Living Trusts that protect clients from both the known and the unknown.
 If you have a Living Trust and have kept it up to date (we tell our clients to come see us every 3 years for a free trust review) you have taken care of the “knowns,” such as preparing for your death or incapacity.
 Indeed, your Living Trust will make life simple on your loved ones and save them significant time and money by avoiding probate.
 That alone is reason enough to do a trust!

 But a Living Trust that simply avoids probate is not enough nowadays.
-What about the unknowns?
+How can you protect your beneficiaries’ inheritance from all the unknowns?
 All too often, the unexpected happens in the lives of your children and loved ones after you are gone.
 We could tell you many stories, but here are two common scenarios we see happen after parents pass away: